Syncfusion AI Assistant

 Getting started with server-backed Vue PDF Viewer

-This section explains how to create the PDF Viewer component and configure its available functionalities in a Vue 2 application using Vue-CLI with a server-backed architecture.
-Ensure that your machine meets the system requirements for Syncfusion® Vue UI components.
+This section explains how to create the PDF Viewer component and configure its functionalities in a Vue 2 application using Vue CLI with a server-backed architecture.
+In this mode, PDF rendering and processing are handled by a web service.

 npm install -g @vue/cli